kouMatsumoto/windows-setting/README.md

 0. Region & language Tab: Add a language of yours.

 #### Confirm Programs and Features
 Make sure whether unnecessary programs exist.

+Search "program" and open "Programs and Features" and check.
+Search "apps" and open "Apps & features" and check.

+By default, there are some unnecessary apps in "Apps & features".
+Remove apps.

 #### File Explore Options
 Search "File Explorer Options" and open.